 Darjeeling Himalayan Railways, started in 1881 and still fully operational with most of its original features intact, has been conferred a World Heritage status by UNESCO and has several unique engineering marvels – the Batasia loop, the Z elevations at a few stretches etc.

 But then, I will be digressing if I go into that in detail.
-So, look at this road or rail journey through rose-tinted glasses, with visions of Rajesh Khanna crooning “ mere sapnon ki rani kab aayegi tu” (the queen of my dreams, when shall thou come – an evergreen hindi film song shot on this locale)
+So, look at this road or rail journey through rose-tinted glasses, with visions of Rajesh Khanna (Hindi film industry’s star actor of the 1970s) crooning “ mere sapnon ki rani kab aayegi tu” (the queen of my dreams, when shalt thou come) – an evergreen Hindi film song shot on this locale.

 But, move away from here onto the upper lanes through churches and houses with pretty laced curtains on the windows and flowers blooming in tin pots on window sills or onto the roads leading to the tea gardens, the hill town and the valleys engulfed by mist and you will feel very differently about this place.